Smartphones and Temporary Loss of Vision: Know the Facts

 If you don’t want to experience sudden transient smartphone vision loss, tips include:

-- When viewing your screen in the dark, use both eyes to prevent asymmetric (different in each eye) exposure to the lit screen.
+- Use both eyes.
+When viewing your screen in the dark, use both eyes to prevent asymmetric (different in each eye) exposure to the lit screen.

-- View your phone in a well-lit room to avoid eye strain.
+- Look at your phone in a well-lit room to avoid eye strain.

 - Wear glasses prescribed by your eye care provider.

 - Remember to use the 20-20-20 rule.
 “If you are staring at any screen for a long period, take a break every 20 minutes.
 Look at a distance about 20 feet away for at least 20 seconds.
 This gives your eyes a needed rest,” says Dr. Pasol.

 A sudden onset of visual loss may be temporary or may result in a permanent impairment.
 In either case, you should ask you doctor for a complete ophthalmic exam to determine the cause of the symptoms.
 Some causes include carotid artery disease, retinal or optic nerve ischemia, retinal vein blockages or retinal detachments.